CompIsle/U15A2-Charlie-Smith/Doc/docs.md

 After careful consideration, I have decided to select design 3 as the final design for the website.
 This particular design optimizes the use of space on the website, while still maintaining a clean and uncluttered appearance that is easy for users to navigate.
 In contrast, designs 1 and 2 did not fully utilize the available space and tended to cluster elements towards the centre, which could have been overwhelming for users.

+The chosen design successfully fulfils the client's requirements by incorporating an "About Us" page for the company profile, an "Our Team" page displaying profiles of trainee web developers, and a "Join Us" page that presents job specifications, qualifications, and an online application form.
+Furthermore, the design includes links to web development courses, enhancing the user experience.
+The interface is user-friendly, ensuring ease of use for different types of users.
+It is also compatible with various devices and exhibits optimal performance.

 -----------------------------------------------------------------------------------------------------------

 ## Implementation